 The EU technical measures flesh out parts of a law to regulate trading in OTC derivatives that the EU adopted in 2012.
 The rules have already survived scrutiny by governments, meaning the parliamentary process was the last legal hurdle before they could enter into force.

 Parts of the technical standards that aren’t subject to the three-year phase-in period are set to take effect “around mid- March,” Michel Barnier, the EU’s financial services chief, said in an e-mailed statement.

 Barnier said that he would discuss possible clashes between swaps rules in meetings next week with U.S. regulators.

-Europe’s top financial regulator said he’s considering forcing banks to participate in setting Libor and Euribor rates after lenders including Citigroup Inc (C). and HSBC Holdings Plc pulled out of some panels amid the rigging scandal.
+Europe’s top financial regulator said he’s considering forcing banks to participate in setting Libor and Euribor rates after lenders including Citigroup Inc (C:US). and HSBC Holdings Plc pulled out of some panels amid the rigging scandal.

 Regulators will draw up a list of lenders that should be forced to participate in the setting of interbank rates “in view of their involvement” in those markets, Michel Barnier, the EU’s financial services chief, said in an e-mailed statement today.

 “Any banks considering withdrawing from the contributing panels should therefore take into account that they may be required to rejoin,” Barnier said.
 The plans to force banks to submit data for rate setting will be included in draft legislation on benchmark setting that the European Commission will present in the first half of this year.